pagkly/Zed/Investopedia3/What Does Weightless Economy Mean.md

 ## Real-World Example of the Weightless Economy

-The weightless economy is characterized by information technology and is made possible by [intellectual property rights](https://www.investopedia.com/terms/i/intellectualproperty.asp).
-An artist cannot make money selling songs online if their rights to those songs are not protected by [copyright laws](https://www.investopedia.com/terms/c/copyright.asp).
+The weightless economy is characterized by information technology and is made possible by [[intellectual property rights]](https://www.investopedia.com/terms/i/intellectualproperty.asp).
+An artist cannot make money selling songs online if their rights to those songs are not protected by [[copyright laws]](https://www.investopedia.com/terms/c/copyright.asp).

-One of the consequences of the weightless economy is that it permits new [entrepreneurs](https://www.investopedia.com/terms/e/entrepreneur.asp) to offer products and services to a large potential customer base with relatively limited [barriers to entry](https://www.investopedia.com/terms/b/barrierstoentry.asp).
+One of the consequences of the weightless economy is that it permits new [[entrepreneurs]](https://www.investopedia.com/terms/e/entrepreneur.asp) to offer products and services to a large potential customer base with relatively limited [[barriers to entry]](https://www.investopedia.com/terms/b/barrierstoentry.asp).

 For example, if coding is part of your skillset, you can create a smartphone application and sell it through the Apple and Android app stores.
 Although there are certainly costs involved in doing so, those costs pale in comparison to the cost of establishing a factory, for example.